-The government has confirmed that key reforms under the Renters’ Rights Act will come into force on 1 May 2026.
+The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 When Do the Changes Take Effect?